How to Apply

 Application Eligibility and Compliance:

-- To be considered for the program, an applicant must meet all eligibility criteria and submit an application comprising all required materials by the application deadline.
+- To be considered for this program, an applicant must meet all eligibility criteria and submit an application comprised of all required materials by the application deadline.

 - To assess eligibility, and prior to the merit review, an initial review of all applications will be conducted by the AEF Program to verify applicant eligibility and ensure all the required application materials have been provided.